Phil penny 96x96.png

 February 26 2016

-Spent the day welding yesterday - obviously I ran out of welding wire when I needed it the most.
-Really enjoying myself tho!
-The welding is a bit of a mess but ground back with a flap disc (so much better than using a grinding disc) the integrity is good.
+Spent the day welding yesterday—obviously, I ran out of welding wire when I needed it the most.
+Really enjoying myself, though!
+The welding is a bit of a mess, but ground back with a flap disc (so much better than using a grinding disc), the integrity is good.
 A few pictures!

 Rough welding around the passenger side door pillar